 - Bank accounts (savings, checking, and money market accounts)

 - Household contents

 - Student loans

-A joint marital monthly expense budget should be determined in light of all assets and liabilities as well so that support obligations can be properly calculated.
+A joint marital monthly expense budget should be determined in light of all assets and liabilities to calculate support obligations appropriately.

-Once you have itemized all income, assets, liabilities, and your budget, be candid about your wish list.
-If you are clear about what items are meaningful to you and what items may be less important, it will be easier to create a settlement agreement that satisfies both parties in your Texas divorce case.
+Once you have itemized all income, assets, liabilities, and budget, be candid about your wish list.
+If you are clear about what items are meaningful to you and which may be less critical, it will be easier to create a settlement agreement that satisfies both parties in your Texas divorce case.

 A Texas no-fault divorce can be successfully achieved once the divorcing couple has agreed upon all of their outstanding issues, including:

 - Property division includes the marital home, cars, bank and retirement accounts, business interest distribution, etc.

 Do you think an uncontested divorce, or another common conflict way of divorcing, could be suitable for your situation?
 Our experienced attorneys can assist in reviewing your resolved issues in detail to make sure you did not miss any significant points.

 We incorporate these terms into a formal Marital Settlement Agreement.
 If such an agreement already exists, analyze the Agreement prepared by your spouse's lawyer to ensure that it accurately reflects the settlement terms.
 Once the Settlement Agreement is signed, you are then ready to obtain the divorce decree.